yasminebs99/PRODIGY_GA_05/README.md

 ### Getting More Information

-Link to your YouTube video demo: SOON the vedio describe each ligne of the code and how to use the interface
+Link to your YouTube video demo: https://youtu.be/COW22Iw5Nzc the vedio describe each ligne of the code and how to use the interface

-Link to LinkedIn post about the project: SOON

 ### Contact